 through the cracks.
 We are seeing alarming changes here in Marshfield.
 The number of children who qualify for free or reduced lunches is increasing in Marshfield.
 34% of all children in the public schools qualify for free and reduced meals.
 1340 kids need help.
 We know we have over 68 homeless children.
 More children are living in poverty in

-In honor of our Anniversary we are undertaking a new project.
-We want to insure that children have a warm winter coat, boots, mittens, snow pants and the things we all students need to be successful.
-At the Annual United Way Backpack drive we identified 213 children that are in need of a warm coat, boots, mittens, or snow pants.
-We need 175 coats, 94 snow pants, 164 boots, and 55 mittens.
-We are collaborating with United Way, St. Vincent De Paul, Soup or Socks, and Goodwill to make sure every student has these items.
-We are collecting gently used, clean items.
+Last year, in honor of our Anniversary we are undertook a new project.
+We wanted to insure that children have a warm winter coat, boots, mittens, snow pants and the things we all students need to be successful.
+At We provided warm coats, boots, snow pants to over 300 children.
+The need is still present, and our Board voted to continue the program this year.
+We are again asking our community to provide gently used, clean items.
 We have blue boxes with the Keep Kids Warm Photo at all public and private schools, United Way, and at our offices at 907 N. Central Avenue.
 Items may be dropped in these boxes.
 We also need cash contributions so we may be able to purchase items we need.